oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/14-encrypted-db-upg-conv/encrypted-db-upg-conv.md

     * *PRECHECKS* has status *FAILURE*.
 The database is **not** ready for upgrade.
     * The check *TDE_PASSWORDS_REQUIRED* failed.
+    * The check *TARGET_CDB_COMPATIBILITY* might fail as well, but you disregard that for now.

     <details>
     <summary>*click to see the output*</summary>